Singapore’s independent arts clusters fight to lay down roots

 The Potters’ Guilt – a ceramic studio at 195PHT since 2018 which occupies three units – says Mr Tan has allowed eclectic offerings to take shape organically.

-There are advantages to situating their creative start-up in a private space, say artists and founding partners Teo Huey Min and Thomas Cheong in an e-mail interview.
+There are advantages to situating their creative start-up in a private space, say artists and founding partners Teo Huey Min and Thomas Cheong.

 “Although we may not enjoy the subsidised rates that NAC’s arts housing scheme offers, we are also not bound by the stipulations their tenants are obliged to observe with the onus on individual tenants to manage their own sustainability and overheads.”